• Skip to primary navigation

 SHARES

-Air Fryer Canned Biscuits are the ultimate shortcut when you want warm, fluffy, golden biscuits on the table fast.
+Air Fryer Canned Biscuits (Pillsbury Grands Recipe) is the ultimate shortcut when you want warm, fluffy, golden biscuits on the table fast.

 Whether it’s a busy weeknight, a laid-back weekend brunch, or a last-minute breakfast-for-dinner situation, these biscuits deliver buttery, homemade-style goodness—without the mixing, rolling, or waiting.